optisizer/CleaningDataAssignment/README.md

 ======================
 This repository holds the R script, codebook and this readme file for Data Science, Getting and Cleaning Data Course, Assignment, Week 3

+(This is a permitted repost of my original assignment, made about 6 months ago.
+I am retaking the course awaiting the capstone project.
+Due to business travels I didn have time to redo the assignment.)

 There is only one script.
 It is named: run_analysis.R

 The script follows exactly the step by step process outlined in this readme file